matthiasbeyer/enterprise-rust-template/README.md

     CI checks
 </summary>

-The following checks are currently executed by CI:
+The following checks are currently done by CI:

 - [x] tests
 - [x] clippy